A Script for an Archive

 My current process means that I work closely with ideas surrounding memory, place and archival collections mostly online and library / museum based.
 I am interested in the heritage of a location or collection especially it’s lost and largely forgotten social history.
 I am interested in researching and developing ideas that explore notions of fact and fiction, blurring the boundaries and making my audience question what is real?
-This way of working develops into site specific commissions exploring the relationship between photography and sculpture.
+This way of working develops into site specific commissions and exhibitions exploring the relationship between photography and sculpture.